BernardTatin/bbclib/README.md

 bbclib
 ======

 An experimental clib.
-Code is taken from some of my (very) old applications.
+Code is taken from some of my (sometimes very) old applications.

 make
 ====